sikuli/sikuli/docs/source/region.rst

 will stop the script by raising an exception FindFailed.
 This follows the standards of the Python language so that you can handle such exceptions using try ... except.
-If you are not used to programming and just want to bypass the exception handling, you can read this section about exception FindFailed.
+If you are not used to programming and just want to bypass the exception handling, you should read this section about :ref:`exception FindFailed <ExceptionFindFailed>`.

 **PS**: means, that either a :py:class:`Pattern` or a string (path to an image file or just plain text) can be used as parameter.
 A find operation is